Asti: Local power

 This state of affairs led to the intervention of Charles I of Anjou, then King of Naples and the most powerful man in Italy.
 After some guerrilla actions, Asti signed a pact of alliance with Pavia, Genoa and William VII of Montferrat.
-In 1274 the Astigiani troops were defeated at the Battle of Cassano, but, on December 12, 1275, were victorious over the Angevins at the Battle of Roccavione, ending Charles' attempt to expand in Piedmont.
+In 1274 the Astigiani troops were defeated at the Battle of Cassano, but, on 12 December 1275, were victorious over the Angevins at the Battle of Roccavione, ending Charles' attempt to expand in Piedmont.
 In the 1290s, after William VII had also been defeated, Asti was the most powerful city in Piedmont.
 However, internal struggles for the control of trading and banking enterprises soon divided the city into factions.
-The most prominent faction were the powerful bankers of the Solari family, who, in 1314, gave the city to king Robert of Naples.
-The free Republic of Asti ceased to exist.
-In 1339 the Ghibelline exiles recaptured the city, expelling the Solari and their allies.
-In 1342 however, the menace of the Solari counteroffensive led the new rulers to submit to Luchino Visconti of Milan.
-Visconti built a citadel and a second ring of walls to protect the new burgs of the city.
-In 1345, at the Battle of Gamenario, the Ghibelline Astigiani and John II of Montferrat again defeated the Neapolitan troops.
+The most prominent faction was the powerful bankers of the Solari family, who, in 1314, gave the city to king Robert of Naples.

+In 1339, Ghibelline exiles recaptured the city, expelling the Solari and their Neopolitan allies.
+Shortly thereafter in 1340, Luchino Visconti, Lord of Milan took control of Asti, an act which the rulers of the commune formally accepted in 1342 to protect against the potential of a Solari counteroffensive.
+To protect the new burgs of the city, Visconti built a citadel and a second ring of walls.
+In 1345, at the Battle of Gamenario, the Ghibelline Astigiani and John II of Montferrat defeated the Neapolitans in a clash between Guelph forces from the Kingdom of Naples and the Ghibellines supported by the Lombard communes.
+After the Battle of Gamenario, John II expanded the territory of Montferrat and ultimately in 1356 took Asti from the Visconti ending 16 years of control by Milan.
 John ruled over Asti until 1372, but seven years later the city council submitted to Galeazzo II Visconti's authority.
-Galeazzo in turn assigned it to Louis of Valois, Duke of Orléans.
+Later in 1389, when Galeazzo's daughter Valentina Visconti married Louis of Valois, Duke of Orléans, Asti would be included as part of her dowry.